 And if you need really warm winter boots (and yes, yes I do), I’m actually wearing UGG’s Airondack boots.
 They have that preppy L.L.
 Bean boot styling, are fully waterproof, but are also lined in sherpa (even throughout the footbed) and rated to -32C.

-Outfit details: I’m wearing an XS in the Lolë jacket, which can also be found at Nordstrom Rack, and a size 26 in the MOTHER Tomcat jeans (a team fav).
-You can’t see it, but I’ve layered this pair of Zella cozy leggings under the jeans for extra warmth, too.
+Outfit details: I’m wearing an XS in the Lolë jacket (similar can be found at Backcountry), and a size 26 in the MOTHER Tomcat jeans (a team fav).
+You can’t see it, but I’ve layered this pair of Zella leggings under the jeans for extra warmth, too.

 2. Wedge Sorel Boots

-Outfit details: Wearing an XS in the Lolë jacket, which can also be found at Nordstrom Rack, the Anine Bing tee is a size small, and the rag & bone Maya jeans a size 26 (they’re on sale, too).
+Outfit details: Wearing an XS in the Lolë jacket, (similar one at Backcountry), the Anine Bing tee is a size small, and the rag & bone Maya jeans a size 26.